aress31/google-authenticator/README.md

 Following the aforementioned link, we obtain the shared secret (`42TCJUDP94W27YR3`) that the `Time-based One-time Password Algorithm (TOTP)` uses to generate the Google 2FA codes.

-During testing, we observed that the application is being protected by a `web application firewall (WAF)`, logging our test user out each time a malicious payload is detected or if too many requests are sent in a short period of time.
+During testing, we observed that the application is being protected by a `Web Application Firewall (WAF)`, logging our test user out each time a malicious payload is detected or if too many requests are sent in a short period of time.
 This configuration makes it virtually impossible to take advantage of the Burp Suite automated scan capabilities.

 ### Solution